TommyWithATiger/KTN-Chat-project/KTN1 - Design/Documentation.md

 ## Variables

 * **history** - List containing message objects for all messages sent while server was running
 * **users** - Dictionary with username as key and ClientHandler object for all users.
-If user hasn't logged in yet the username is set to \*
+If user hasn't logged in yet the username is set to "\*", the wildcard character

 ## Functions